LESC-Unicamp/Monte-Carlo-Mixtures-of-Ellipsoids-Spherocylinders-Cylinders/README.md

 </p>

 <p align="justify">
   <b>OBS.
-III</b>: The total number of particles can be modified depending on the selected mole fractions.
+III</b>: The total number of particles may be slightly adjusted depending on the selected mole fractions.
 </p>

 <p align="justify">